bradlug/bradlug.github.io/about/index.md

 The next attempt (a Wednesday in September) attracted 10 people, and BradLug was born.

-We now meet on the third Monday of the month at the [Bradford Community and Voluntary Service ](http://www.bradfordcvs.org.uk/)building.
+We now meet on the second Monday of the month at the [Bradford Community and Voluntary Service](http://www.bradfordcvs.org.uk/) building.
 [UK Linux User Groups](http://lug.org.uk/) give us a mailing lists, and a few of the members got together to get this website up.

 Lots of people help out in various ways to keep the group going.
 Some people donate time and/or resources, others very kindly pay for the hire of the meeting room.